Glow Old

 Buy it here

 A mesmerizing album, suffused with weight and texture.
-The whole thing sounds like when you’ve just left a club, but you can still hear the bass through the heavy doors.
+The whole thing sounds like when you’ve just left a club, but you can still hear the bass thumping through the heavy doors.
 It’s muddled out, jarring, and beautiful.
 Like Andy Stott from far away.

 Listen if you like: Andy Stott’s bruised, low-light atmospheres, Deepchord’s submerged drift, Demdike Stare, Vladislav Delay, ambient techno